 There are lots of roosters roaming on streets, yet we've seen only a few hens.

 According to the signs, the legendary US Highway 1 starts here.
 The second sign from the bottom says "America's Byways".
 Currently, only 151 roads in the US have this honourable title.
-In order to receive it, a road has to have one or more of six "intrinsic qualities": archaeological, cultural, historic, natural, recreational, and scenic.
+To receive it, a road has to have one or more of six "intrinsic qualities": archaeological, cultural, historic, natural, recreational, and scenic.
 This stretch of US Highway 1 called 'Florida Keys Scenic Highway', has at least two intrinsic qualities as it was designated a title 'All-American Roads' (only 31 exist in the US).
 According to Wikipedia, 'this designation means that the road has features that do not exist elsewhere in the United States and are unique and important enough to be tourist destinations unto themselves'.

 The Kapok Tree (right) is the sacred tree for the Maya.